-The old buildings architecture and city murals give Bogota an artistic touch.
-The city lanscape offers lots corners to explore, which are enriched by the country’s history.
-Journey in Colombia will be a meeting for you with a completely different culture, fantastic nightlife, unforgetable atmosphere in small cafes, it’s just not possible to get bored for a second in this land.
-What’s more Bogota lies in a valley between the Guadalupe and Montserrat mountains, which offers an opportunity for spectacular views of the city.
+The old buildings’ architecture and city murals give Bogota an artistic touch.
+The city landscape offers lots of corners to explore, which are enriched by the country’s history.
+Journey to Colombia will be a meeting a completely different culture, fantastic nightlife, unforgettable atmosphere, small cafes lifestyle.
+It’s just not possible to get bored for a second in a Colombian land.
+What’s more, Bogota lies in a valley between the Guadalupe and Montserrat mountains, which offers an opportunity for spectacular views of the city.

 Is Bogota the capital of Colombia safe?

-Pickpocketing in Colombia.
+Pickpocketing in Colombia

 We traveled through the country also by local buses – check full safety information in Colombia here: https://freestyletraveling.com/how-safe-is-traveling-to-colombia/

-Top things to do in Bogota, Colombia.
+Top things to do in Bogota, Colombia

-2. The Gold Museum – Museo del Oro with a free entry on Sundays.
-This is one of the most visited places in Bogogta.
+Museo del Oro with a free entry on Sundays.
+This is one of the most visited places in Bogota.
 The museum has a collection of over 50 000 gold artifacts crafted in pre-Colombian times.
-It takes 10 minutes walk from La Candelaria to get to the museum.
-General apid entry apart from Sundays id 4000 pesos.
+It takes 10 minutes to walk from La Candelaria to get to the museum.
+General apid entry apart from Sundays is 4000 pesos.

 As mentioned above, do not try to climb Monserrate on the first day after arrival, let your body acclimatize properly first.
 There are two options to get to the top – you can hike or use the easy way – take a cable car.
-Tickets are available at the gate.
+Buy your tickets at the gate.
 Of course hiking Monserrate is adventurous but is tiring.
-We were well aclimatized and it was still difficult to walk up the hill as it is pretty steep.
-Can you imagine some people climb the hill on their knees?
+We were well acclimatized and it was still difficult to walk up the hill as it is pretty steep.
+Can you imagine some people are climbing the hill on their knees?

-5. Choachi Waterfall (590m) – one of the highest cascades in South America
+One of the highest cascades in South America.

-6. Explore murals in Bogota – Bogotta is a mecca for street artists!
-This is one of the most amazing graffiti I have seen in my life.
+Bogota is a mecca for street artists!
+These are one of the most amazing graffiti I have seen in my life.
 La Candelaria is a district where you can explore painted walls.
-You can join free street art tour of Bogotá Graffiti Tour.
+You can join free street art tour of Bogota Graffiti Tour.
 It starts from Parque de Los Periodistas.
-Reservations are mandatory in recent covid times, due to limited number of people that can join the group.
-You will be amazed how talended people are there in South America.
+Reservations are mandatory in recent covid times, due to the limited number of people that can join the group.
+You will be amazed how talented people are there in South America.

-6. Flee market
+7. Flee market

-7. Try cultural food tour.
+8. Try cultural food tour

 One of the most amazing Sanctuaries I’ve seen in South America, a unique, gothic style church.